hermin9804/typeorm-markdown-generator/erd.md

   - `id`: Primary key for the comment.
   - `content`: Content of the comment.
   - `post`: Post to which the comment belongs.
+  - `parent`: Parent comment of the current comment.
+  - `replies`: Replies to the current comment.

 ### post

-Post entity represents a blog post in the application.
+Post entity represents a post in the application.
 @namespace Post
 @namespace User